sdshayward/AdversarialSDN-Hydra/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
-This project was based on Ubuntu 18.04 therefore most of the installation commands are tailored towards this distribution.
+What tools/libraries you need to install the software and how to install them.
+This project was based on Ubuntu 18.04 so that most of the installation commands are tailored towards this distribution.

-If not using your own SDN, the Hydra and Neptune testbed was implemented with [Faucet](https://faucet.nz/) as an SDN controller and [Mininet](http://mininet.org/) which is included in the project files.
+If not using your own SDN, the Hydra and Neptune testbed was implemented with [Faucet](https://faucet.nz/) as an SDN controller and [Mininet](http://mininet.org/), which is included in the project files.
-Faucet however does need to be installed with the following:
+Faucet, however, does need to be installed with the following:

 ```
 sudo apt-get install curl gnupg apt-transport-https lsb-release